The-Mike-Gonzo/Cyber_Sec/README.md

 A new column was created called 'ATTACK/BENIGN' which was based off of the 'Label' column values assigning either ATTACK or BENIGN.
 Since this was my first time training a model I wanted to simplify the potential values for the model to predict.
 The model trained has a preditive accuracy score of 99.98%

+NOTE: The PCAP aggregator part of the function is not fully finished, I thought it would be interesting to build something that could aggregate PCAP files if I wanted to implement something like Pyshark to capture live packet data.
+So far that part of the function is just a shell.